 His professional chops endeared him to Martin Nisenholtz, who just joined COM’s faculty as a professor of the professional practice of digital communication after leading the Times’ digital operations.
 Nisenholtz fondly remembers an industry panel discussion that included Carr, where “some obnoxious member of the digerati” predicted the newspaper’s demise at the hands of online content-aggregating sites.
 “David just took a printout of this guy’s website and dramatically cut out all of the stories that would disappear from his interface” without Times content, he says.
 “The thing looked like a kid’s cutout.
 The audience roared.”

-COM professor of journalism Mitchell Zuckoff last saw Carr a few weeks ago over coffee in Warren Towers.
-At one point, he says, Carr put his head in his hands, despairing that he hadn’t become the quality teacher he’d hoped to be.
-“I told him he was nuts: two of my best grad students were in his class, and they couldn’t stop raving about him,” Zuckoff says.
+Mitchell Zuckoff, a COM professor of journalism, last saw Carr a few weeks ago over coffee in Warren Towers.
+At one point, he says, Carr put his head in his hands, bemoaning that he hadn’t become the quality teacher he’d hoped to be.
+“I told him he was nuts: two of my best grad students were in his class,” Zuckoff says, “and they couldn’t stop raving about him.”

 Carr drove himself to bond with people in matters personal as well.
 With Susan Walker (GRS’09), a COM associate professor of journalism, he’d discuss their shared joys and perils of parenting 20-something twins, comparing the many hits one daughter’s online video got to his own “‘meager’ circulation,” Walker says.
 They also compared notes as middle-aged people who’d skied the former Olympic downhill run at Squaw Valley with their kids.
 “Never again, we both agreed.”

 “I’m sure he seemed intimidating to a lot of folks,” she says.
-“But David was a big softie at heart,” treating his students to snacks, the kind “a dad would pack in his kid’s lunch when Mom was out of town—Fritos, cookies, Mountain Dew.”
+“But David was a big softie at heart,” treating his students to snacks, the kind “a dad would pack in his kids’ lunch when their mom was out of town—Fritos, cookies, Mountain Dew.”
 Demanding?
 Absolutely—she recalls him telling the class, “I want you to sweat it out.
 Think of something no one else has ever thought of to get you there.
 Writing is an act of invention.”

 The payback, Lefrak says, was his lobbying for students as they hunted for jobs, telling them, “I always have time for you guys.”